 What is the minimum age in Illinois to get a concealed carry license?

 You must be at least 21 years old to carry concealed in Illinois.

 Weapons Other Than Handguns Allowed?

-Can you concealed carry weapons other than handguns in Illinois with a concealed carry permit (or under permitless carry if applicable)?
+Can you concealed carry weapons other than handguns in Illinois with a concealed carry license (or under permitless carry if applicable)?

-No. An Illinois concealed carry permit does not cover weapons other than handguns.
+No. An Illinois concealed carry license does not cover weapons other than handguns.

 Tasers or Stun Guns?